Strengths Compass for Leaders

 Download the workshop flyer to share with your manager or organisation

-This workshop introduces strengths crafting, an evidence-based approach to working with your strengths in real roles.
+This workshop introduces strengths crafting, an approach grounded in job crafting research.

 Day One: Understanding the terrain

-Recognising patterns of overuse, depletion, and how responsibility can accumulate around capable people
+Recognising patterns of overuse, depletion, and responsibility accumulation

-Introducing the five zones of strengths crafting and identifying what is most relevant to your leadership context
+Exploring the five zones of strengths crafting in your leadership context

-Designing one small, realistic crafting experiment to test in your role
+Designing a small, strengths-led experiment for your role

 Day Two: Recalibrating with intention

-Reflecting on what your crafting experiment revealed in practice
+Reflecting on what your experiment revealed in practice

 Using energy as information to guide sustainable choices

-Experience designing and testing a real strengths-led adjustment in their role
+Experience designing and testing a small strengths-led experiment in their role

 The propelling and protective strengths distinction as a lens for ongoing self-leadership

-Clarity about what personal effort cannot compensate for, and where responsibility or support needs to be shared
+Clearer boundaries around what is theirs to carry and where responsibility needs to be shared

 “This training challenged me in all the right ways, not just in content, but in the quality of interaction and reflection it fostered.
 Sharon held the space with calm, confidence, and deep knowledge, responding with care and relevance to real workplace challenges.
 A great workshop I’ll be recommending to others.”